 Rae Cairns

-Rae writes crime with heart: thrillers featuring everyday people facing extraordinary circumstances.
+Rae Cairns writes crime with heart: thrillers featuring everyday people facing extraordinary circumstances.

-Rae has also co-managed a crisis refuge for street children, worked for the Sydney Olympics and holds a degree in Performing Arts.
-She lives in Sydney with her husband, two children, and Cookie, her dog, who snores at her feet as she writes.
+Rae has also managed a crisis refuge for street children, worked for the Sydney Olympics and holds a degree in Performing Arts.
+When she’s not playing with the lives of her imaginary characters she loves to hike, explore Australia in a light aircraft, ride pillion on a motorbike and sing.

 PRAISE FOR RAE CAIRNS